-- \\ Equity split determined on a fully diluted basis using the treasury stock method assuming a fair market value of \$20.80 per share of Class A common stock of Harris Stratex Networks, Inc. (which represents \$5.20 per share of Stratex common stock prior to the effective one-for-four reverse split pursuant to the merger). - \\\ Following the closing of the proposed transactions, Harris Stratex expects to integrate the businesses as the management of Harris Stratex determines to be appropriate. - \\\\ Certain identified assets will be leased from Harris by Harris Stratex for lease payments agregating \$7.1 million.
+- \\ Equity split determined on a fully diluted basis using the treasury stock method assuming a fair market value of \$20.80 per share of Class A common stock of Harris Stratex Networks, Inc. (which represents \$5.20 per share of Stratex common stock prior to the effective one-for-four reverse split pursuant to the merger). - \\\ Following the closing of the proposed transactions, Harris Stratex expects to integrate the businesses as the management of Harris Stratex determines to be appropriate.

-Recommendation of the Stratex Board of Directors (Page 62)
+Recommendation of the Stratex Board of Directors (Page 60)

 The board of directors of Stratex has determined that the combination agreement and the transactions provided for by the combination agreement are fair to and in the best interests of the Stratex stockholders and has approved, adopted and declared advisable the combination agreement and the transactions provided for by the combination agreement.
-The board of directors of Stratex unanimously recommends that the Stratex stockholders vote "FOR" the proposal to adopt the combination agreement and approve the merger and the other transactions provided for by the combination agreement and "FOR" the proposal to adjourn the special meeting of the Stratex stockholders, including for the purpose of soliciting additional proxies, in the discretion of the proxies or either of them.
+The board of directors of Stratex unanimously recommends that the Stratex stockholders vote "FOR" the proposal to adopt the combination agreement and approve the merger and the other transactions provided for by the combination agreement and "FOR" the proposal to adjourn the special meeting of the Stratex stockholders in the discretion of the proxies or either of them.

-Reasons for the Recommendation of the Board of Directors of Stratex (Page 59)
+Reasons for the Recommendation of the Board of Directors of Stratex (Page 57)